Ligon Duncan

 Jennings Ligon Duncan III (born November 29, 1960) is an American Presbyterian scholar and pastor.
+He is Chancellor of Reformed Theological Seminary.

 Early life and education

 Duncan is native to Greenville, South Carolina.
 His father was an eighth-generation Southern Presbyterian ruling elder.
 Duncan graduated from Greenville Senior High School in 1979 and Furman University in 1983 (B.A., History).
 He continued his studies at Covenant Theological Seminary with an M.Div. in 1986 and an MA in historical theology in 1987.
 He completed doctoral studies in theology at the University of Edinburgh, New College in 1995.

 He served on the staff of Covenant Presbyterian Church, St. Louis, (1984–1987).
-He was licensed to preach in 1985 by the Presbytery of Calvary (PCA) in South Carolina, and ordained in 1990.
+He was licensed to preach in 1985 by Calvary Presbytery (PCA) in South Carolina and was ordained in 1990.

 Institutional and organizational involvement

 Reformed Theological Seminary

 In the Summer of 1990, Duncan joined the faculty of Reformed Theological Seminary (RTS), Jackson, Mississippi, as the John R. Richardson Chair of Systematic Theology.
 At the same time he served as assistant pastor of Trinity Presbyterian Church, Jackson, Mississippi (1990–1995), and interim pastor at First Presbyterian Church, Yazoo City, Mississippi (1993).

 Effective January 1, 2014, Duncan resigned his position as Sr. Minister at First Presbyterian Church, Jackson, MS, and assumed the role of Chancellor of Reformed Theological Seminary.
 He continues to teach in the department of Systematic Theology while serving in this role.